|

 Blue Jays

 Despite their silliness, they are known to be fairly intelligent birds.
-They can imitate some types of hawks to scare off other birds.
+They can imitate red-tailed hawks, eagles, owls, and other birds of prey to scare off other birds.
+(Of course, while they like to frighten other birds away, they also end up scaring themselves sometimes.)
 Since they enjoy acorns, they will often bury them for later, then go back and retrieve them.

 Even if you don’t have a feeder, they’re easy to spot.
 You’ll hear their loud, shrill calls, and if you look up in the trees you’ll most likely see the pretty flashes of blue darting around.